Particular/docs.particular.net/nservicebus/sagas/index.md

 If multiple message types can start a saga, it's necessary to ensure that saga behavior will remain correct for all possible combinations of order in which those messages are received.

-In the previous example, the `StartOrder` message contains both `OrderId` and `CustomerId` but the `CompleteOrder` message only contains the `OrderId`.
-The handler for `CompleteOrder` requires `CustomerId` to complete the order saga (e.g. initiate a shipping process).
-When `StartOrder` is processed first, the saga persists both `OrderId` and `CustomerId` in the saga data and when `CompleteOrder` message arrives second, it retrieves `CustomerId` from saga data.
+In the previous example, the `StartOrder` message contains both an `OrderId` and a `CustomerId` but the `CompleteOrder` message contains only an `OrderId`.
+The handler for `CompleteOrder` requires `CustomerId` to complete the order saga (i.e. initiate a shipping process).
+If a `StartOrder` message is processed first, the saga persists both the `OrderId` and the `CustomerId` in the saga data and when a corresponding `CompleteOrder` message arrives later, it retrieves the `CustomerId` from the saga data.

-When messages arrive in reverse order, the handler method for `CompleteOrder` message does not yet have access to `CustomerId` because the `StartOrder` message has not been processed yet.
-In such case when the `StartOrder` message arrives second, the handler method must notice that the `CompleteOrder` has already been processed and use the `CustomerId` it contains to initiate the shipping process and complete the saga.
-This complicates the design of the saga, but makes it more resilient and allows it to handle out of order messages correctly.
+When messages arrive in reverse order, the handler for the `CompleteOrder` message does not yet have access to the `CustomerId` because the related `StartOrder` message has not been processed yet.
+In this case, when the `StartOrder` message arrives later, the handler must notice that the `CompleteOrder` has already been processed and use its `CustomerId` to initiate the shipping process and complete the saga.
+This complicates the design of the saga, but makes it more resilient and allows it to handle messages out of order.

 #### Relying on recoverability